 Eddie has a broad public law and human rights practice.
 He has acted in a number of high profile Human Rights Act claims and judicial reviews including Smith v Ministry of Defence (Supreme Court appeal concerning extra-territorial application of the ECHR); R (Miranda) v Secretary of State for the Home Department (challenge to lawfulness of detention and seizure of journalistic material under Schedule 7 to the Terrorism Act 2000); R (Duggan) v Secretary of State for the Home Department (Article 2 challenge to the lawfulness of post-incident conferring by police officers); SXH v Crown Prosecution Service (Court of Appeal HRA claim concerning application of Article 8 to prosecution of refugees); and R (Bailey) v Brent LBC (Equality Act challenge to the closure of public libraries).
 He is currently instructed by Liberty in proceedings against the security and intelligence services before the Investigatory Powers Tribunal concerning the legality of mass telecommunications interceptions.
 Eddie is a former Lecturer in Administrative Law and European Human Rights Law at Oxford University.
 Before joining Matrix, he spent several months working as a Stagiaire at the European Court of Human Rights.

-Eddie practises in all aspects of media and information law including privacy, defamation, harassment, data protection (both domestic and European), copyright, contempt of court and Official Secrets Act matters.
+Eddie practises in all aspects of media and information law including privacy, defamation, harassment, data protection (both domestic and European), copyright, contempt of court, reporting restrictions and Official Secrets Act matters.
 He is currently instructed as one of five common costs counsel in the phone hacking litigation and as independent counsel in the NGN Compensation Scheme.
 He has represented a number of clients in relation to claims arising out of Operations Weeting and Pinetree (unlawful voicemail interception) and Operation Elveden (payment of corrupt public officials).
-Eddie provides regular pre-publication advice to The Guardian, The Observer, The Times, Sunday Times and BBC News.
+Eddie also provides regular pre-publication advice to The Guardian, The Observer, The Times, Sunday Times and BBC News.

 In 2011/2012 Eddie spent a year as judicial assistant to Lord Clarke at the United Kingdom Supreme Court.
 Prior to this, Eddie spent nine months as a judicial assistant to Lady Justice Arden at the Court of Appeal.
 Before joining the bar Eddie worked as a legal assistant to Lord Rothschild, helping to oversee a large international trust restructuring operation.